 Companies do not come to faster decisions by osmosis — it is always the result of a better decision-making framework.
 In agile organisations, the ability to make nimble decisions lead to 2.5x the growth, twice the profit, and a 30% higher ROI on investments.

-Read on to find out how you can unlock your ability to make great, smarter decisions.
+How can you unlock your ability to make better, smarter decisions?

 When it comes to strategy, creating a polarized choice is sometimes helpful.
 Because you will fill in the details around a general plan, your pathways can be mutually exclusive.
 From here, you can not only make a decision more easily, but you can make it faster as well.